IKNL/PZP-FHIR-R4/input/pagecontent/StructureDefinition-ACP-Patient-intro.md

 ### Changes compared to nl-core

 This profile adds ACP-specific mappings to the ART-DECOR dataset and obligation extensions for Provider and Consulter actors.
 Profile references are constrained to ACP profiles where available.

-The following change affects implementation beoyond the base profile:
+The following change affects implementation beoyond the base nl-core profile:

-* ExtLegallyCapableMedicalTreatmentDecisions extension is added.
+* `.extension:legallyCapableMedicalTreatmentDecisions` is added.
 * `.name` is mandatory.